asdfjkl/cbh2pgn/README.md

 ## About

-`cbh2pgn` is a small python script that converts chess databases stored in the `.cbh` file format to `.pgn`.
+A small python script that converts chess databases stored in the `.cbh` file format to `.pgn`.
 The tool is currently very limited:

 - converts only standard games - no `Chess960`